What are your fees?

 There are people whose particular needs are better served by a specialist therapist.
 If so, I will identify this and do my best to signpost suitable options.
 I will only ever work within my competence and at a depth and pace that suits you.

 What are your qualifications?

 I hold a BACP-accredited post-graduate Diploma in Integrative Counselling.

 I trained as a relationship therapist at The Centre for Relational Couples Therapy.

 Each year since qualifying, I have deepened and broadened my capacity in counselling and psychotherapy, through continued training, personal therapy, mentoring and self-directed learning.
 Experience is what matters most, but I won’t allow experience to become a byword for routine.
 I read widely, allowing many fields to inform and challenge me.
 I keep up with established and new ideas and practices in psychotherapy, neuroscience and cognitive health.

 I work with adults of all ages.
 Before moving to Bristol, I worked as a senior member of the clinical team at ARC, a GP-referred community counselling service in East Devon.
 In this GP setting, I gained both depth and breadth of experience.
 Alongside my NHS work, I built my private practice.

 Prior to training as a therapist, I worked for many years in business, helping companies with projects of growth and potential.
 I was a company director, then business owner.
 I’ve worked with international companies, charities and small businesses, where I learned a great deal about identity, relationships and growth.

-Judith Vaughan, psychotherapeutic counselling in Bristol, BS7, BS6 and BS9.
+Judith Vaughan, psychotherapeutic counselling in Bristol, BS6, BS7.
 Experienced counsellor.
+Experienced relationship therapist.

 site by michelle abadie web design